Maniac Chase

 Maniac Chase is a 1904 American short silent comedy film directed by Edwin S. Porter and produced by the Edison Manufacturing Company.
-The film is closely inspired by The Escaped Lunatic, a film directed by Wallace McCutcheon Sr. released at the beginning of 1904.
+The film is a remake of The Escaped Lunatic, a film directed by Wallace McCutcheon Sr. released at the beginning of 1904.
+This was one of two Biograph Company hits remade by Edison's company in fall 1904, the other being Personal, which was copied as How a French Nobleman Got a Wife Through the New York Herald Personal Columns.

 Plot

 A man dressed as Napoleon is locked in a cell.
 After a fight with three male nurses, he breaks the bars of his window and runs away followed by the nurses.
 After overcoming various obstacles, he comes back to his cell.